 - If you are using Office 365 or Google Apps to authenticate into Synap, as you log in for the first time, the initial analysis of your email will begin and you will see an "Analyzing your Email" message.
 This initial analysis will look at a portion of your email in order to start creating a list of the contacts you're most likely to want to share with your team.
 This initial analysis will take about two minutes.

-While the analysis is running, you can set up other integrations, such as with your Help Desk software, to start incorporating your customer communications from that channel, as well.
+While the analysis is running, you can set up other integrations.

 - When the initial analysis completes, you'll be presented with a "Ready" message on the main page and a "Configure Email" button.
 Click the Configure Email button to see a list of companies and individuals with whom you've corresponded recently, grouped by company.